Welcome to Year 5

 Attendance and Punctuality

 On a Monday, Thursday and Friday, a whole school assembly will take place at 8:55am, while on a Tuesday and Wednesday, assemblies take place at 10:15 am.
-It is therefore extremely important that your child arrives at school on time and is lined up, ready to come in at 8:50am, ready for registration.
+It is therefore extremely important that your child arrives at school on time, ready to enter school at 8:50am, ready for registration.
 Should your child be unwell, please ensure that you have contacted the office in good time so that absences can be recorded and passed on.

 Holidays in term time are not allowed.
 In line with all other schools in the Wolverley Pyramid, holidays will be marked as unauthorised.
 Authorised leave for exceptional reasons may be granted dependent on attendance in the previous twelve months.
-It is important to state that excellent attendance is of paramount importance particularly in Upper Key Stage 2 due to the pace and challenge demanded by the new curriculum.
+It is important to state that excellent attendance is of paramount importance particularly in Upper Key Stage 2 due to the pace and challenge demanded by the curriculum.

-PE/Games are taken by Mr R. Wheeler, our sports coach, on a Wednesday for Year 5.
-There will be additional sports sessions timetabled on other afternoons throughout the year.
+PE/Games are taken by Mr R. Wheeler, our sports coach, and other specialist coaches throughout the year.
 It is important that your child has the correct kit for PE, this includes a tracksuit, a pair of black shorts, a white t-shirt and also a pair of trainers.
 Your child will be expected to have their hair tied back and any earrings must be removed.
 Please could you ensure that all kit is clearly named.

 Homework and Reading Diaries